HumanTree92/esx_advancedhospital/README.md

 # Helpfull Info:
 * This is a Combination of Both my esx_hospital & esx_plasticsurgery.
 * Players can pay to get Healed or pay to change the looks of their character.
-* THIS IS A NEW SCRIPT THAT I HAVEN'T FULLY TESTED

 # Requirements:
 * Required: